fbq('track', 'ViewContent');

 A day later, we recorded our observations.

-The conversations between the groups were priceless!
 They were drawing conclusions and making logical comparisons.
 What an awesome group of scientists I have!

-I've have one of these for each month in an effort to squeeze in Science and Social Studies topics into my second grade.
-We have so much focus on with literacy and math it's tough to squeeze in the subjects that the children love the most!
+I have one of these for each month in an effort to squeeze in Science and Social Studies topics into my second grade.
+We have so much focus on literacy and math it's tough to squeeze in the subjects that the children love the most!
 These collections are my attempt to make the life of a primary teacher just a bit easier!

 With these Science and Social Studies activities, I can find the time to do some fun stuff, without wasting much class time or prep time.